theycallmemac/larder/README.md

 ### Run

-You can run larder-cli from anywhere by running this series of commands aftering building:
+You can run larder-cli from anywhere by running `cp ./larder-cli /bin` after building.

-- cp ./larder-cli /bin
-- larder-cli --help
+You can checkout the available commands with `larder-cli --help`.